Words by Meritxell Rosell

 Eduardo has composed music for symphonic orchestras, chamber groups, solo instruments and electroacoustic music.
 But was his Biocomputer music project that caught our eye (and not only ours; his work has also been featured in renowned publications like The Guardian, BBC and The Wire).

 These are just some introductory examples of the work of the artist and researcher Eduardo R. Miranda, who is also the co-director of The Peninsula Arts Contemporary Music Festival alongside Simon Ible.
-As he points out, “music is something everyone can relate to, but our work has also shown that it can have amazing and positive impacts on those with the most severe of neurological conditions, as well as presenting their effects in new and innovative ways.”
-We encourage you to deep dive into the rest of his stimulating creative universe, an inspirational reference for our future ahead.
+As he points out, “music is something everyone can relate to, but our work has also shown that it can have amazing and positive impacts on those with the most severe of neurological conditions, as well as presenting their effects in new and innovative ways.

 You define yourself as a composer at the crossroad of music and science.
 When and how did the fascination with biological systems come about?